-If you're buying a gift for a bodybuilder who trains at home, then a high quality adjustable dumbbell system is one of the best pieces of equipment you could buy for him.
+If you’re buying a gift for a bodybuilder who lifts weights at home, then a high-quality adjustable dumbbell system is one of the best pieces of equipment you could buy for him.

-Dumbbells are an essential tool for bodybuilders, since they allow more freedom than a barbell in terms of range of motion and wrist/shoulder positioning.
+Dumbbells are an essential tool for bodybuilders since they allow more freedom than a barbell in terms of the range of motion and wrist/shoulder positioning.
 Basically, they are more accurate in targeting specific muscles or emphasizing different heads within a muscle.

 A regular, non-adjustable dumbbell set takes up a bunch of floor space, not to mention it can cost thousands of dollars.

-This is why adjustable dumbbells are desirable for bodybuilders who train at home - they save so much room and money.
+This is why adjustable dumbbells are a desirable gift for bodybuilders who train at home – they save so much room without costing too much money.

-I own the Ironmaster dumbbells, which you can see in the photo below:
+I also own the Ironmaster dumbbells, though I keep them at my parents’ home for when I visit.
+They have a more traditional dumbbell look, as you can see in the photo below: